SIXTH Amended and Restated Bylaws of Building Owners and Managers Association of Jacksonville, Inc.Effective as of the 10th day of May, 2023

 Associate Member Wait List Policy

 Please be advised that BOMA International has instituted recommendations for local affiliates to use a 50/50 ratio of Principal Members to Associate Members.
-If the local affiliate is not currently at a 50/50 status, a wait list shall be maintained for Associate Members waiting to join.
-This wait list shall be maintained on a chronological basis, first come-first served.
+If the local affiliate is not currently at a 50/50 status, a wait list shall be maintained for potential Associate Members waiting to join.
+This wait list shall be maintained on a chronological basis, first come-first served unless the potential Associate Member qualifies for a wait list bypass as provided below.

 Wait List Bypass

-A company on the wait list shall be moved to the top of the wait list if any of the following criteria are met:
+Within the sole discretion of the Board of Directors, a potential Associate Member on the wait list may be moved to the front of the wait list if any of the following criteria are met:

-• The Associate Member is a local affiliate of a BOMA International Cornerstone Partner or Leadership Circle Partners.
+3. The potential Associate Member is a local affiliate of a BOMA International Cornerstone Partner or Leadership Circle Partners.

 Associate Member Renewal Requirements Policy